By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Cinnamon spread transforms toast, pancakes, pastries and baked goods with immediate warmth and aromatic depth.
-This recipe delivers a consistent, jar-ready spread in five minutes of hands-on time by controlling heat, solubility, and fat ratios.
-Metric and imperial measurements, chef technique, and troubleshooting guidance are included so both home cooks and professional kitchens can reproduce a silky, stable product every time.
+Cinnamon spread elevates toast, pancakes, pastries and baked goods with immediate warmth and aromatic depth.
+This formula produces a glossy, jar-ready spread in about five minutes of hands-on time by controlling heat, solubility and fat ratios.

 Contents

-• Ready in 5 minutes: a short, precise sequence that yields a spreadable emulsion.
+• Ready in 5 minutes: a short, precise sequence that creates a stable emulsion and scoopable texture.

-• Metric + Imperial: scale and measure accurately for reliable texture.
+• Metric + Imperial: weights and measures for consistent texture across batches.

 📜 Table of Contents